.

 Line 6 Modelers

-Electronic devices are usually powered by a low voltage from a power supply instead of 120VAC "wall power".
-The low voltage is usually 24V or less.
+Electronic devices are usually powered by a low voltage from a power supply instead of 120VAC from "wall power".
+In electronics, "low voltage" usually means 42V or less.
 While a few pedals require 120VAC from the wall, the vast majority require a low voltage from a power supply or battery (9VDC is the most common).

 MIDI3